 Why Medical Documentation Is Crucial in New Jersey Injury Cases

 If you’ve been injured in an accident, the medical treatment you receive is about more than healing, it’s also the foundation of your personal injury case.
-In New Jersey, medical documentation can make or break an injury claim, regardless of how serious your injuries feel to you.
+In New Jersey, documenting your injuries through prompt medical care matters, regardless of how serious your injuries feel to you.

 Medical Records Are the Proof of Your Injuries